 2.1.1 Members shall establish, operate and maintain their national observing systems to address observational requirements in an integrated, coordinated and sustainable manner.

-2.1.2 Members shall convey their user observational requirements, for each of the WMO application areas, to the Rolling Review of Requirements.

-Note: Details of the RRR process and the WMO application areas are given in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No. 1160)), section 2.2 and Appendix 2.3.

 2.2 Design, planning and evolution

-2.2.1 Members, both directly and through the participation of their experts in the activities of regional associations and technical commissions, shall contribute to the RRR process.
+2.2.2 Members should plan evolution of their observing systems in accordance with global and regional plans adopted by WMO.

-2.2.2 Members should implement the plans published by WMO for evolution of WIGOS component observing systems when planning and managing their observing systems.
+2.2.3 Members shall ensure global and regional plans adopted by WMO are considered for planning the evolution of their national observing systems.

-2.2.3 Members shall maintain close coordination with their national telecommunication authorities to register their frequencies for adequate protection and to defend the availability of frequencies for all WIGOS component observing systems.
+2.2.4 Members shall maintain close coordination with their national telecommunication authorities to register their radio frequencies for adequate protection and to defend the availability of frequencies for all WIGOS component observing systems.

 2.3 Instrumentation and methods of observation

-Note: Standard and recommended practices and procedures with respect to instruments and methods of observation across and within all WIGOS component observing systems are specified in the Technical Regulations (WMO-No. 49), Volumes I–III, and detailed in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No 1160)).
+Note: Standard and recommended practices and procedures with respect to instruments and methods of observation across and within all WIGOS component observing systems are detailed in Annex VIII (Manual on the WMO Integrated Global Observing System (WMO-No 1160)).

 2.4 Operations